0Reab/Obsidian-Vault-Notes/vim/Useful.md

 yy - copy a line
 ctrl o o- insert on line under ctrl v, shft i, #, esc - comment out lines

+f * - wildcard forward to * char in line
+F * - --||-- but backwards
+t *
+T * Same stuff just not on the char like append rather insert